Traditional

 El Pimpi

 No trip to Malaga is complete without a visit to El Pimpi.
-The restaurant-bodega features in all of the guidebooks and ‘top 10s’ you can imagine, mostly because it’s a Malaga institution with an unparalleled location (and superb outside terrace with views of the Alcazaba), but also because standards remain high despite it becoming something of a tourist hotspot these days.
-Its grandiose appearance, with decades-old bullfighting posters, internal patios, exposed wooden beams and stone archways, might make it appear […]
+This legendary restaurant-bodega features in virtually every guidebook and ‘top 10’ list you can imagine – and for good reason.
+It’s a Malaga institution with an unparalleled location and a superb outside terrace offering stunning views of the Roman Theatre and Alcazaba.
+Despite becoming something of a tourist […]

 La Recova